Unni Birkrem

-Unni Birkrem is a Norwegian handball goalkeeper.
+Unni Birkrem (born 2 April 1966) is a Norwegian handball goalkeeper.
 She played 31 matches for the national handball team from 1985 to 1989, and participated at the 1986 World Women's Handball Championship, where the Norwegian team won a bronze medal.
-She is a sister of Åse Birkrem.
+She is a twin sister of Åse Birkrem.

+She made her senior debut for IK Våg in 1981 in the 4. division together with her sister.
+Two years later they both joined Kristiansand IF in the 2nd division.
+She then played for the top division club Byåsen IL from 1985 to 1990, where she retired.
+She won the Norwegian Cup once in 1988.

+She is educated as a nurse.